tmobile/magentaA11y/_checklist-native/table-row-button.md

 #### Announcement examples
 - "Label, double tap to activate"
 - "Label, (plus other content in cell), double tap to activate" (grouping)
-- "Selected, Label, double tap to activate" (selected state)
+- "Selected, Label, double tap to activate" (selected state or row with a checkmark)
 - "Label, dimmed" (disabled state)